alan-turing-institute/azure-batch-tools/docs/az-vm-pool-management.md

 `python az-vm-pool.py testpool93647 delete-pool`

 The above command deletes the VM pool for resource group `testpool93647`.
 Before deletion occurs, the VMs in the pool will be listed and you will be asked to confirm the deletion.
 If you do not type `y` at this prompt, the deletion will be cancelled.

+### Get SSH keys for VM pool management
+When a new VM pool is created, the public and private SSH keys used to access the VMs in the pool are uploaded to the `sshkeys` container for the pool.
+The following command will download the SSH keys for the VM pool for resource group `testpool93647` and save them to the `private-pool-ssh-keys` folder in the directory the `az-vm-pool.py` script is run.

+- `python az-vm-pool.py testpool93647 get-ssh`

+### Get VM secrets
+The `az-queue.py` and `az-storage.py` scripts are deployed onto the VMs and need to authenticate to the pool `tasks` queue and the `data` pool storage container respectively.
+This authentication is handled by SAS tokens.
+The storage token will be automatically generated and uploaded when a pool is created or the `refresh-sas` command is run.
+For now the queue token must be the primary key of the `RootManageSharedAccessKey` of the Service Bus containing the queue.
+It must also be manually uploaded to the `vmsecrets` pool storage container if it is to be fetched to a new pool management computer using the `get-secrets` command.
+Note that the queue SAS key file must be named `azure_vm_pool_<resource-group>_sas_servicebus_management.txt`.

+- `python az-vm-pool.py testpool93647 get-secrets`

+### Initialise local pool directory
+The`setup-pool` and `start-task` commands require a certain directory structure, with access to the VM SAS secrets as well as access to the `az-queue.py` and `az-storage.py` scripts.
+Generating tasks and deploying them to the pool `tasks` queue also requires this.
+To set up this structure and populate it with the requried scripts and secrets, use the following command.

+- `python az-vm-pool.py testpool93647 init-directory --pool-directory=<pool-directory>`

+This command will copy the `az-queue.py` and `az-storage.py` scripts and the `secrets` folder from the directory the `az-vm-pool.py` script is run from to the following pool directory folders.

+- `<pool-directory>/deploy`
+- `<pool-directory>/setup`
+- `<pool-directory>/task`